 All you usually need to do is request and fill out the payable on death forms available from your brokerage company or bank.

-Many assets can be converted to a type that does not involve probate court by simply naming another person as the designated beneficiary.
+Many assets that are not already in a form that bypasses the probate process can be converted to a type that does not involve probate court by simply naming another person as the designated beneficiary.

 Assets to consider converting to avoid the probate process include:

-Since the court is not involved, your trust settlement does not become part of the Public Record, so others will not see the terms of the trust.
+Wills that go through the probate process become part of the public record and are available to anyone who wants to look the settlement.
+Since the court is not involved in a trust settlement it does not become part of the public record, so others will not see the terms of the trust.

 Your wishes cannot be contested if there is no will or probate court to oversee the distribution of your estate.